cwyse/wysechoice-wiki/upd_02_23/udm/boot.md

 Mar 05 17:14:28 UDM systemd[1]: udm-boot.service: Consumed 2.075s CPU time.
 root@UDM:~#
 ```
 Note the it didn't actually work correctly yet, since it couldn't resolve github.com.
-Therefore, modify /data/on_boot.d/05-install-cni-plugins.sh to include a test to see if the DNS service is running.
+Therefore, modify /data/on_boot.d/05-install-cni-plugins.sh to include a test to see if the DNS service is running, then reboot.

 ```
 #!/bin/bash